 Many people are not aware of breathing disruptions during sleep.
 It may be helpful to talk to a doctor if you experience any of these issues:

-- Feeling tired despite sleeping seven to nine hours
+- Waking up tired despite sleeping seven or more hours

-- Falling asleep at inappropriate times, such as when driving
+- Falling asleep at inappropriate times, such as while at work or when driving

 - Regularly having headaches in the morning